volumio/shairport-sync/AIRPLAY2.md

 ## General
 Shairport Sync uses a companion application called [NQPTP](https://github.com/mikebrady/nqptp) ("Not Quite PTP") for timing and synchronisation in AirPlay 2.
-NQPTP must run as `root` and must have exclusive access to ports `319` and `320`.
+NQPTP must have exclusive access to ports `319` and `320`.

 Lossless and High Definition Lossless material is transcoded to AAC before it reaches Shairport Sync.